Kitware/candela/app/resonant-laboratory/text/README.md

 - You have not chosen a visualization yet.
 Click [here](#) to choose one.
 - This visualization needs more data matchings.
 Make sure there are no orange warning triangles in the Matching panel.

-## Regular Error Screens
-The idea behind these screens is that some kind of error has happened, but it's one that we know about, and it's supposed to happen (the user may or may not be able to fix these on their own).
-Here's the [template](../views/layout/Overlay/errorTemplate.html), and these are the messages:
-- You don\'t have the necessary permissions to delete that project.
-- Sorry, you can\'t delete projects unless you [log in](#).
-- The dataset could not be loaded; there is a good chance that there is a permissions problem.
+#### Always show:
+- If it's not clear how to fix this, or if something else is wrong, let us know [here](#).
+We want to get any problems fixed as soon as possible.
+- Or, maybe it's not a bug, but a design problem.
+Is there something that this should be doing, but it's not?
+Do you have an idea for how this could be improved?
+If so, we'd love to work with you to build a [custom solution](#) that better fits your needs.

 ## System Failure Screens
-The idea behind these screens is something really bad happened—something that we didn't anticipate.
-So we have a [template](../views/layout/Overlay/reallyBadErrorTemplate.html), but the messages and details will probably be really cryptic.
+*The idea behind these screens is something really bad happened—something that we didn't anticipate.
+So we have some default text, but we can't predict the message itself.
+It and its details will probably be really cryptic.*
+#### Always show:
+- I've made a huge mistake... (flaming banana stand icon)
+- This is a problem we didn't anticipate.
+Please let us know that this happened [here](#).

 # Control Dialog Boxes
 These dialog boxes are a little more complex than simple messages.